 Whilst crowdsourcing for a blog post on Zones of Regulation, another model came up for the seven daily essential activities to optimise brain matter and create well-being called the Healthy Mind Platter which has been developed by Dr. David Rock and Dr. Daniel J Siegel.
 This model offers a guide to seven things we should try and squeeze in each day in order to feel at our very best.
-Given it's #WorldMentalHealthDay I thought I would splash out on two blog posts and try a little bit of art!
+Given that looking after ourselves is arguably the most important thing we can do for others, I thought I would splash out on two blog posts and try a little bit of art!

 Seven Essential Activities

 Focus Time: When we focus on tasks in a goal orientated way.
 Really concentrating on things makes deep connections in the brain.